sajorobinson/developer-guides/nodejs/01-setup-typescript-node-macos.md

-# Set up a TypeScript & Node.js environment on macOS (with NVM)
+# Set up a TypeScript and Node.js environment on macOS (with NVM)

 Want to write backend code with TypeScript and Node.js on macOS?